humanplayer2/get-twitter-likers-data/README.md

 - Useful to check if a pull for sure missed out on some likers/retweeters.
 - Useful to estimate parameters, as the data allows you to check e.g. how many times a too high delta was seen.
 - Might end up taking up a lot of harddrive space for long running pulls.

+## Preprocess and inspect the collected data

+For preprocessing and inspection the collected data, we have shared code to do so here: [data-preprocessing-inspection] (https://github.com/humanplayer2/get-twitter-likers-data/tree/main/data-preprocessing-inspection). among many possible ways into which format to preprocess the data into, we preprocess the collected data into tweet-user dataframes, where entry(i,j) evaluates to 1, if user j has liked tweet i.
+We add some code to plot and calclate properties of the data.

 # License
 This project is licensed under the terms of the GNU General Public License v3.0 (gpl-3.0).
 See [LICENSE](https://github.com/humanplayer2/get-twitter-likers-data/blob/main/LICENSE.md) for rights and limitations.